boucadair/CATS-framework/draft-ldbc-cats-framework.md

  :  A traffic engineering approach {{?I-D.ietf-teas-rfc3272bis}} that takes into account the dynamic nature of computing resources and network state to optimize service-specific traffic forwarding towards a given service instance.
 Various relevant metrics may be used to enforce such computing-aware traffic steering policies.

 CATS Service ID (CS-ID):
  : An identifier representing a service, which the clients use to access it.
+See {{cats-ids}}.

 CATS Binding ID (CB-ID):
  : An identifier of a single service instance or location of a given service instance (CS-ID).
+See {{cats-ids}}.

 Service:
   : An offering provided by a service provider and which is delivered using one or more service functions {{?RFC7665}}.